-They are wired in the following manner: The right jack, Channel A, provides both channel A and B outputs, so it is useful for bridge and bi-amp operation (see bridge mono operation on page 7).
-The left Speakon, Channel B, carries only the channel B output.
+They are wired in the following manner:

+The right jack, Channel A and B, has both channel A and B outputs, so it's useful for bridging and biamp operation (see bridged mono operation on page 8).
+The left Speakon, Channel C and D, carries both channel C and D outputs.

 Never connect either output terminal to ground or to some other output or input terminal.

-For regular two-channel operation connect each speaker load across the output's positive and negative terminals.
-Pay attention to speaker polarity; loudspeakers connected out of polarity degrade sound quality, and may be damaged as a consequence.
+For normal four-channel operation, connect each speaker load across the output's positive and negative terminals.
+Pay attention to speaker polarity; loudspeakers connected out of polarity degrade sound quality and may be damaged as a consequence.